The dark green leaves of Scindapsus Treubii ‘Dark Form’ get more pronounced with a push of nitrogen but backfires under improper fertilization.

-It is one of the most popular varieties of Scindaposus among rare plant collectors.
+Treubii Moonlight is one of the most popular varieties of Scindapsus among rare plant collectors.

-Due to its silver glow, it is also called Scindapsus Treubii silver or sterling silver.
+Thanks to their silver glow, they are also called Scindapsus Treubii Silver or Sterling Silver.

 2. Scindapsus Treubii Sumatra

-Moreover, its nearly dark leaves with silvery patterns give a stunning appearance when hung in a basket near your window or on a bookshelf.
+The silvery vines of Treubii Sumatra look stunning when hung in a basket near a window or on a bookshelf.

 3. Scindapsus Treubii Mint

-It is one of the rare vining varieties of Scindapsus, which is adorned for its spectacular foliage with marbled mint variegation or marbled tint in the leaves.
+It is one of the rare vine varieties of Scindapsus, adorned for its spectacular foliage with marbled mint variegation or marbled tint in the leaves.

-Scindapsus treubii Mint looks much like pothos as its leaves and vining nature are similar.
+Scindapsus Treubii Mint resembles pothos as its leaves and vining nature is similar.